 But if you decide you’d like to avoid the wider repercussions of IVAs and charging orders, such as the impact on your credit rating, realising the value in your home could be one way to pay off your debts before either is needed.
 Alternatively, if you’ve finished your IVA period and no longer have any restrictions on your home, you may want to sell your house fast to generate much needed funds.

 We buy any property, in as little as seven days if necessary.
 That means your mortgage payments will quickly stop, which isn’t the case when long unpredictable chains are involved in a sale.
 Working with us you’ll have no estate agent fees to pay and we cover all solicitor costs.
 Get in touch if you think we can help.

 Enjoyed this blog?
-Head over to our Homeowner Insights and take a look at articles such as will house prices go down in 2023, seller lied on property information form, and bought a house with problems not disclosed.
+Head over to our Homeowner Insights and take a look at articles such as will house prices go down?, seller lied on property information form, and bought a house with problems not disclosed.